ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r3.2-models-and-controllers-in-mongoose/README.md

 module.exports = Food;
 ```

-And we are required to do the CRUD operation on this model, how can we acheive that with mongoose?
+And we are required to do the CRUD operation on this model, how can we acheive that with Mongoose?
 we will first create a `food-conroller` for all the food requests and place all requests in there.

 - #### Read

-To get all the foods from our MongoDB using mongoose we can simply use the `find({})` function.
+To get all the foods from our MongoDB using Mongoose we can simply use the `find({})` function.

 Note: we can read specific items from MongoDB using queries in the `find()` function.